Daily readings

 Wednesday, January 7, 2026

 Saint Raymond of Penyafort, Priest.
 Christmas.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationSaint Raymond of Penyafort, Priest